Eric and Susan Hiscock: Honours and awards

 The Hiscocks were both appointed Members of the Order of the British Empire in the 1984 New Year Honours, for services to yachting.

-Later life
+Rockall

+The second landing of 1988 on Rockall was the Nature Conservancy Council landing from FPV Noma.
+Sue Hiscock at this point became the first female to land on Rockall.
+Christine Howson in the same expedition became the second female to land on Rockall.
+Eric also landed as part of this expedition.

+Deaths

-Eric Hiscock died on board Wanderer V in Whangarei, New Zealand in 1986.
-Susan Hiscock died in Yarmouth, Isle of Wight in 1995.
+Eric Hiscock died on board Wanderer V in Whangārei, New Zealand, in 1986.
+Susan Hiscock died in Yarmouth, Isle of Wight, in 1995.